krisbuote/bitcoin-prediction/README.md

 Each folder contains a different model/approach.

-Look in side /historical-data/ for sample data, data sources, and some basic code for scraping data.
+Look inside /historical-data/ for sample data, data sources, and some basic code for scraping data.